 Phone : +33 (0)4 76 61 50 71 Onno.Zoeter@xrce.xerox.com

-intentional actions of self-interested agents.
-In particular I am intrigued by the following observation: Learning models of human behaviour and using them to rank, filter, assign, etc. are fundamentally different problems from their analogs in say biology and medicine: humans will be aware of their impact on the system and adapt their behaviour.
+I am interested in constructing systems that take optimal actions in an environment that is driven by random events and intentional actions of self-interested agents.
+In particular I am intrigued by the following observation: Learning models of human behaviour and using them to rank, filter, assign, etc. are fundamentally different problems from their analogues in say biology and medicine: humans will be aware of their impact on the system and adapt their behaviour.

 When applying machine learning approaches to human data sources we need to take into account incentives.
 Recent results from the fields of mechanism design, Bayesian statistics, and optimal control allow us to do so.

-© 2013 XEROX CORPORATION.
+© 2014 XEROX CORPORATION.
 All rights reserved.